 Soft Skills Required for Airport Managers

 To effectively manage an airport, airport managers must be able to work with people across an array of disciplines, from maintenance and security to city officials and airport passengers.
-They need a blend of compassion and flexibility to navigate the relationship aspect, coupled with a business acumen and unflinching ability to make decisions.
+They need a blend of compassion and flexibility to navigate the relationship aspect, coupled with business acumen and unflinching ability to make decisions.
 Some specific, valuable soft skills include:

 - Interpersonal communication – to inspire teams, build rapport and engage with customers